 CREATE EXTERNAL WEB TABLE.
 The data is current as of the time the command runs.
 The

-EXECUTE clause runs the shell command or script on the specified coordinator, and/or segment host or hosts.
+EXECUTE clause runs the shell command or script on the specified master, and/or segment host or hosts.
 The command or script must reside on the hosts corresponding to the host(s) defined in the

 ON clause run the command in parallel.

-The command that you specify in the external table definition is run from the database and cannot access environment variables from
+The command that you specify in the external table definition executes from the database and cannot access environment variables from

 .profile.
 Set environment variables in the